-Remember the true meaning of Memorial Day with this stirring look back at World War II.
+Remember the true meaning of Veteran’s Day with this stirring look back at World War II.
 Close Assault 1944 honors the service and sacrifice of America’s veterans by focusing on the history of the 36th Infantry Division of the Texas Army National Guard during World War II.
 The free program features members of the Texas Military Forces Living History Detachment exhibiting the uniform and equipment worn by the American GI in the European Theater of the Second World War, as well as those of his German opponent.
 In addition, the two-day event will provide guests the opportunity to witness firing demonstrations of the most famous U.S. and German small arms of World War II, as well as see everything from tents and radio equipment to GI baseball gloves and mess kits and operational vehicles such as an M4 Sherman Tank, M3 Halftrack and Jeeps.

 Camp Mabry is open to the public and adults will need to show a valid photo ID such as a driver’s license or a military ID to come on post.